 Germany is with one of the biggest Amazon marketplaces in Europe definitely worth expanding to.
 This is likely to require a VAT registration in Germany.
-As you know, the VAT rates that apply differ within Europe from country to country.
-The standard VAT rate in Germany is 19%, however, there are specific types of goods for which different rates apply.
-The following paragraphs provide you with all the information you need to know about the VAT rate Germany.
+The VAT rates that apply differ within Europe from country to country and the product category is also decisive.

 How does VAT work in Germany?

 The VAT applies almost to all goods and services that are bought and sold within the EU.
 Therefore, export goods which are sold abroad are normally not subject to VAT.
 The other way around, imports are taxed to guarantee an equal competition – on equal terms on the European market with suppliers situated outside the EU.

 Germany, like any other country that is part of the EU, can set its own standard VAT rate as long as it exceeds 15%.
 In Germany the standard rate is 19%.

 German VAT rates – depending on the product